MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-overview.md

 ## Using include cleanup with large codebases

-If your codebase is large, the recommended approach is to clean up the #includes by first adding direct headers where indirect headers are used.
+The recommended approach is to clean up the #includes by first adding direct headers where indirect headers are used.
 After you have done that for all indirect headers in the file, then remove any unused includes.

 To do this, set the include cleanup setting for **Add missing includes suggestion level** to **Suggestion** (**Tools** > **Options** > **Text Editor** > **C/C++** > **Code Cleanup**).
 Also set **Remove unused includes suggestion level** to **Suggestion**.